hughquad/hello-world/README.md

 # hello-world
-Intro to Git project
+Intro to Git project.

-Contains little code of value, experimenting with GitHub only
+Contains little code of value, experimenting with GitHub only.
+Added some further text.
+Corrected grammar